 Monitoring will be undertaken on an annual basis for areas of Lower Hunter Spotted Gum - Ironbark Forest and areas of potential Quorrobolong Scribbly Gum Woodland.
-Bi-annual (six monthly) monitoring will be undertaken for the River-flat Eucalypt Forest monitoring site above LWB6/B7 in order to more closely monitor the influence of any changes in ponding on the understorey vegetation composition of this community.
+Bi-annual (6 monthly) monitoring will be undertaken for the River-flat Eucalypt Forest monitoring site above LWB6/B7 in order to more closely monitor the influence of any changes in ponding on the understorey vegetation composition of this community.

 Monitoring will include a baseline event prior to longwall extraction beneath the monitoring location.
 Baseline monitoring within the LWB1-B3 Extraction Plan Area was completed in spring 2016.
-Baseline monitoring within the LWB4-B7 Extraction Plan Area will be undertaken prior to longwall extraction beneath the monitoring locations.
+Baseline monitoring within the LWB4-B7 Extraction Plan Area was completed in spring 2017.